 Gertrude Jekyll (29 November 1843- 8 December 1932) was a British garden designer, craftswoman, horticulturist, writer and artist.

-Contribution: Jekyll made her significant contribution by creating more than 400 gardens in the US, UK and Europe.
-She wrote more than 1000 articles for many renowned magazines of her time such as “The Garden,” and “Country Life.”
+Contribution: Jekyll significantly contributed by creating more than 400 gardens in the US, UK and Europe.
+She also wrote more than 1,000 articles for renowned magazines of her time, such as “The Garden” and “Country Life.”

 Pam Dooley

-Pam Dooley is the founder of Plants Creative Landscape, a company known for its innovative and sustainable landscaping solutions.
+Pam Dooley founded Plants Creative Landscape, a company known for its innovative and sustainable landscaping solutions.

 Contribution: Dooley is widely known for her eco-friendly practices and has significantly influenced modern landscape design.

-Social Media: You can connect to Pam Dooley on her social media profile such as linkedin.
+Social Media: You can connect with Pam Dooley on her social media profile, such as LinkedIn.

-Mail: For more info, you can get connected to her through pdooley@plantscreative.com.
+Mail: For more info, you can contact her at pdooley@plantscreative.com.

 Website: Pam Dooley | Landscaping in Decatur GA – Plants Creative